Datalex auditors refuse to give opinion as $50m loss recorded

 The company was forced cut jobs and resort to a €10 million equity-and-debt funding line from its main shareholder Dermot Desmond in March, pushing the stake of businessman’s IIU investment vehicle up to 29.9 per cent from 26.4.

-Mr Desmond is now preparing to support another equity raise in the coming months.
+“During 2018, the total cash spent on deployment and product investment was circa US$27 million,” Datalex said.
+“This amount, some of which was funded by our customers making advance payments for 2019, has put enormous strain on the finances of the group.”

-A management overhaul has seen former Actavo chief executive Sean Corkery take over as acting CEO in May, replacing Aidan Brogan, and Niall O’Sullivan, previously a senior Google finance executive in Europe, being hired as chief financial officer.
+A management overhaul has seen former Actavo chief executive Sean Corkery take over as acting chairman and interim CEO in May, replacing Aidan Brogan, and Niall O’Sullivan, previously a senior Google finance executive in Europe, being hired as chief financial officer.

+“Restoring confidence, supporting our customers and ensuring long term growth for Datalex and its shareholders is the priority for the board and the entire Datalex team,” Mr Corkery said, adding that he will give investors more details at an annual general meeting on September 17th “about the in-depth transformation that has begun”.

 Separately, two leading global investor advisory firms, International Shareholder Services and Glass Lewis, have urged Datalex shareholders to vote against the board re-election of Mr Desmond’s nominee, John Bateson, and a fellow audit committee member, Peter Lennon at the company’s agm.